 Serious motorcycle wrecks can mean many months of medical care, hospital bills, pain, suffering, and having to take time off from work.
-At Zervos & Calta we are prepared to take on these cases and seek significant compensation for you.
-We are on top of all local and state laws that pertain to motorcyclists, we examine all the details of the accident, including the conditions at the time, and we determine a reasonable value of your current and future losses.
-We have represented many personal injury cases successfully, and have been able to achieve excellent compensation for their injuries.

-In most cases, you should hire a lawyer for your Florida motorcycle accident, and this is why.
-The insurance adjusters have had training along with many years of experience, and their job is to make it seem as if the motorcycle rider is the one at fault for the accident, for contributing to or causing the accident.
-Their main objective is for the insurance company to pay you as little as they can get by with for any injuries and damages.
-The best means of protection is having an experienced personal injury attorney who has experience dealing with motorcycle accidents, and isn’t afraid to go to court if necessary.

-Rider Error Plays a Role in Motorcycle Accidents

-TAKE 2 | Serious motorcycle wrecks can mean many months of medical care, hospital bills, pain, suffering, and having to take time off from work.
 A motorcycle accident attorney should be prepared to take on your case and seek significant compensation for you.
 They should be on top of all local and state laws that pertain to motorcyclists, examine all the details of the accident, including the conditions at the time, and determine a reasonable value of your current and future losses.
 Look for an attorney that has represented many personal injury cases successfully, and been able to achieve excellent compensation for their injuries.

 In most cases, you should hire a personal injury attorney for your Florida motorcycle accident, and this is why.
 The insurance adjusters have had training along with many years of experience, and their job is to make it seem as if the motorcycle rider is the one at fault for the accident, for contributing to or causing the accident.
 Their main objective is for the insurance company to pay you as little as they can get by with for any injuries and damages.
 The best means of protection is by having an experienced motorcycle accident lawyer who has experience dealing with motorcycle accidents, and isn’t afraid to go to court if necessary.

 Rider Error Plays a Role in Motorcycle Accidents